prometheus/docs/content/docs/specs/native_histograms.md

 the OpenMetrics text format.
 (TODO: This behavior will change once native histograms are a stable feature.)

-### Finetuning content negotiation
+### Fine-tuning content negotiation

-With Prometheus v2.49 and later, it is possible to finetune the scrape protocol negotiation globally or per scrape config via the `scrape_protocols` config setting.
+With Prometheus v2.49 and later, it is possible to fine-tune the scrape protocol negotiation globally or per scrape config via the `scrape_protocols` config setting.
 It is a list defining the content negotiation priorities.
 Its default value depends on the `--enable-feature=native-histograms` flag.
-If the flage is set, it is `[ PrometheusProto, OpenMetricsText1.0.0, OpenMetricsText0.0.1, PrometheusText0.0.4 ]`, otherwise `[ OpenMetricsText1.0.0, OpenMetricsText0.0.1, PrometheusText0.0.4 ]`.
-This results in the behavior described above, i.e. protobuf is unused without the `--enable-feature=native-histograms` flag, while it is the first priority with the flag set.
+If the flag is set, it is `[ PrometheusProto, OpenMetricsText1.0.0, OpenMetricsText0.0.1, PrometheusText0.0.4 ]`, otherwise the first element, `PrometheusProto` is removed from the list, resulting in `[ OpenMetricsText1.0.0, OpenMetricsText0.0.1, PrometheusText0.0.4 ]`.
+These default values result in the behavior described above, i.e. protobuf is unused without the `--enable-feature=native-histograms` flag, while it is the first priority with the flag set.

 The setting can be used to configure protobuf scrapes without ingesting native histograms or enforce a non-protobuf format for certain targets even with the